ultraJeff/rhacm-workshop/04.Application-Lifecycle/README.md

 ![argocd-applications](images/argocd-applications.png)

-After viewing the applications and their resources in the ArgoCD dashboard, log into RHACM's web console, and navigate to **Applications**.
-Note that RHACM identifies the deployed ApplicationSet and provides an entry for both applications -
+After viewing the applications and their resources in the ArgoCD dashboard, log into RHACM's web console and navigate to **Applications**.
+Note that RHACM identifies the deployed ApplicationSet and provides an entry for both applications

 ![argocd-rhacm-applications](images/argocd-rhacm-applications.png)

-The deployed application resources can be seen in the ApplicationSet instance in RHACM
+The deployed application resources are shown in the ApplicationSet instance in RHACM

 ![rhacm-argocd-app-details](images/rhacm-argocd-app-details.png)